 “In the workshop Pete summed it up as “Lives over likes.”
 Miraslov Volf says that self giving means that we must abandon self absorption and move toward the other in order to nourish and tenderly care.”
 I hope that we represent that in everything we do.
 We are human so the self absorption creeps in from time to time but thankfully our little community will gently bring us back to lives over like.
 We want to change your life.” -Steven Gustafson

 Location: SOUTH BEACH, Miami, Florida

 for registration and more info, please click here or email firstname.lastname@example.org for more info!

-Just in case that isn’t enough to inspire your creativity, Steven Gustafson will be teaching sessions and working with students to learn how to communicate with their images.
+Just in case that isn’t enough to inspire your creativity, Steven Gustafson will be teaching sessions and working with students to learn how to communicate through their images.
 You will begin to understand that the perception of the viewer is of primary importance and how the elements in the image should work together to compliment that perception.
-He will also share ideas on exercising your imagination so that your images speak and convey meaning.
+He will also share ideas on exercising your imagination so that your images speak and convey your intended meaning.

 Brooke’s shootout will be using professional child models, with professional hair and makeup, and some props.
 Get a sense of shooting high fashion child, while at the same time telling a story or selling clothing.